ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-16 213609](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/52c542e1-19e9-4ae1-b8ef-06cc10b1075f)

-10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory and how to create/edit/remove users manually:</b>  <br/>
+10. <b>Bonus: Run a PowerShell script to create 1,000 users in Active Directory and learn how to create, edit, and remove users manually: </b>  <br/>

 Before we download the script, we have to disable "IE Enhanced Security Configuration."
 If we don't disable this, the browser will keep asking for permission to load any link (this should only be done in a lab environment).
 Next, we download the script, which can be found at github.com/joshmadakor1/AD_PS/archive/master.zip.
 Save and extract the zip file on your desktop.
 Open the extracted folder and double-click names.txt.
 This contains 1000 randomized user names, which will be added to AD with the script.
 Add your own name at the top of the list and click File > Save.